soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :answer_b: integer
    :answer_c: float
    :answer_d: list
-   :feedback_a: yes, the string is split into a list, then joined back into a string, then split again, and finally joined back into a string.
+   :feedback_a: Yes, the string is split into a list, then joined back into a string, then split again, and finally joined back into a string.
-   :feedback_b: not quite, look again at what types are present and what the result of .split() is.
+   :feedback_b: Not quite, look again at what types are present and what the result of .split() is.
-   :feedback_c: not quite, look again at what types are present and what the result of .split() is.
+   :feedback_c: Not quite, look again at what types are present and what the result of .split() is.
-   :feedback_d: not quite, think about what .split() and .join() return.
+   :feedback_d: Not quite, think about what .split() and .join() return.
    :correct: a
    :practice: T
    :topics: